molgenis/sc-MetaBrain-consortium/mbQTL/README.md

  * `mbqtl_jar`: mbQTL jar [download](https://jenkins.harmjanwestra.nl/job/systemsgenetics_hjw/lastBuild/nl.systemsgenetics$MbQTL/).
  * `output_dir`: the output directory.
  * `output_prefix`: the output filename prefix.
  * `cov`: covariate file.
 Tab-separated file containing the covariate values of each feature per sample.
 The first column contains the covariates.
 The rest of the columns are the sample names.
 Non-numerical covariates are automatically one-hot encoded where the most abundant category is excluded.
+If a `gte` file is given the dataset column will be used os covariate.
 Expression PCs can be automatically added as covariates by using `n_pcs`.

 **Pipeline specific settings**:
  * `plot_pca`: whether or not to PCA visualise the expression matrix.
 Default `False`.